-Midsize-business ERP: Midsize companies should demand a platform that can support all its business functions with specialized modules and, like smaller firms, select a vendor capable of scaling to meet future needs.
+Midsize-business ERP: Midsize companies should demand a platform that can support all their business functions with specialized modules and, like smaller firms, select a vendor capable of scaling to meet future needs.

 Enterprise ERP: Enterprises should opt for software that can support different components of their businesses.
 Corporations require systems that can capture, process and interpret a vast amount of data and handle the demands of many business units.

 Benefits of ERP Systems

 Today’s ERP solutions have rich feature sets that bring countless benefits to businesses.
 Here are key universal advantages ERP delivers:

 1. Workflow visibility: With all workflows and information in one place, employees with access to the system can see the status of projects and the performance of different business functions relevant to their jobs.
-This visibility may be particularly valuable to managers and leaders, and it’s far faster and easier than searching for the right documents and constantly asking colleagues for updates.
+This visibility may be precious to managers and leaders, and it’s far faster and easier than searching for the right documents and constantly asking colleagues for updates.

 2. Reporting/analytics: Data is useful only if companies can analyze and understand it, and an ERP helps with that.
 Leading solutions have impressive reporting and analytics tools that allow users to not only track KPIs but display any metrics or comparisons they can dream up.
 An ERP provides an audit trail by tracking the lifecycle of each transaction, including adherence to required approval workflows.

 3. Automation: By automating many simple, repetitive tasks, you minimize errors and the need to add employees at the same rate as business growth.
-Cross-company visibility makes it easier to spot inefficiencies that drive up costs and leads to better deployment of all resources, from labor to inventory to equipment.
+Cross-company visibility makes it easier to spot inefficiencies that drive up costs and leads to better deployment of all resources, from labour to inventory to equipment.

 4. Business insights/intelligence: Because ERPs can access data from across the company, these systems can uncover impactful trends and provide extensive business insights.
 This leads to better decision-making by organizational leaders who now have easy access to all relevant data.